LePhenix47/LePhenix47/README.md

 *   ✉️  You can contact me at [loller763@gmail.com](mailto:loller763@gmail.com)
 *   🧠  I'm learning React and Redux
 *   🤝  I'm open to collaborating on creating web applications
-*   🌍  I live in France
+*   🌍  I'm Italo-Moroccan and live in France

 <a href="https://www.github.com/LePhenix47" target="_blank" rel="noreferrer"><img